JulianG/php-rest/README.md

 ## Usage

-Don't forget to add or edit your .htaccess file that will "catch" and send all requests to index.php
+Don't forget to add or edit your .htaccess file.
+This will "catch" and send all requests to index.php

 	DirectoryIndex index.php
 	<IfModule mod_rewrite.c>